polymonster/pmbuild/readme.md

 # Special Variables

-pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime and some of them are configurable by the user and stored in `config.user.jsn` pmbuild has some default user variables which you will auto located and configured or you may be prompted to input a value.
+pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime or configurable by per user and stored in `config.user.jsn`.

 ```
 %{vs_latest} = locates the latest installation of visual studio ie (vs2019)
 %{windows_sdk_version} = windows sdk version
-%{input_file}" = input file from "files" object
+%{input_file} = input file from "files" object
-%{output_file}" = output file from "files" object
+%{output_file} = output file from "files" object
-%{teamid}" = apple developer team id
+%{export_args} = arguments per file from export.jsn
 ```

-You can add your own user variables for use in any extension scripts to `config.user.jsn` in the current working directory.

 # Copy